The Weekender

 Wynton Marsalis and the folks at Jazz at Lincoln Center have announced their very full 2024/2025 concert season, which will feature several Jazz Cruises’ artists, including some special birthday celebration concerts, such as Monty Alexander’s 80th (Jan.
 24-25), Anat Cohen’s 50th (Mar.
 14-15), and Paquito D’Rivera’s 70th (Apr.
 18-19).
 Dianne Reeves returns for her annual Valentine’s Day performances (Feb.
 14-15) and Christian McBride and Friends will honor Ray Brown, with Benny Green and Gregory Hutchinson (May 2-3).
 Among the many events in the season, Wynton and the Jazz at Lincoln Center Orchestra will perform 10 unique concerts.

-NJPAC’S 2024/2025 SEASON
+NJPAC’S 2024/2025 Season

 NJPAC